-Intercessory Prayer Ministry
+Orville and Esther Beth Rogers Intercessory Prayer Ministry

 As soon as Dr. Gary Cook became President of Dallas Baptist University in the spring of 1988, he set aside a quiet room on campus and invited faculty, staff, and students to take an active part in praying for our university.
-The Cynthia Estes Prayer Room is located on the first floor of the Collins Learning Center.
+Today the Cynthia Estes Prayer Room is located on the lower level of the Patty and Bo Pilgrim Chapel.
 Dr. Cook believes that it is only as we commit ourselves completely to the Lord that we can become truly fruitful in our desire to provide an excellent, distinctively Christian education.